Top 8 Paris Walks

 This is one of the most stunning bridges in Paris, and it is where Adele filmed her”Someone Like You” music video!
 On the other side of the river you’ll find the Grand and Petit palais, built for the 1900 universal exhibition and used today for temporary exhibits.
 Once you’ve reached this point in your walk, you can continue along the Seine for about fifteen minutes until you reach the Eiffel Tower and the Champ de Mars.

-Walking in Montmartre is a personal favorite of the top 5 Paris walks.
+Walking in Montmartre is probably the first thing do when reaching Paris.
 Montmartre is a very special neighborhood in Paris.
 Located on a hill, it has kept the small village charm that defines the romantic vibe of the city.
 Walking around can almost make you feel as if you’ve stepped into a time machine.

 Don’t miss, the famous Moulin de la Galette, a former windmill turned into a cabaret in the 19th century.
 It’s the place where Picasso lived and painted The Ladies of Avignon.
 Add the Café des Deux Moulins to your list, too.
 This spot was featured in the iconic Oscar winning romantic film, Amélie.